 Alum adjuvants have contributed to the success of the majority of current vaccines.
-But because new generation vaccine candidates such as AIDS and cancer will increasingly contain highly purified proteins that are poorly immunogenic, adjuvants with more potent immune responses will become more necessary.7 "New adjuvants will need to offer advantages, including more heterologous antibody responses to cover pathogen diversity, the induction of potent functional antibody responses to ensure pathogen killing, or neutralization and the induction of more effective T cell responses for direct and indirect pathogen killing."7
+Because new generation vaccine candidates to treat diseases such as AIDS, cancer, and infectious pathogens will increasingly contain highly purified antigens that may be poorly immunogenic, adjuvants with more potent immune responses will become increasingly important.7 New adjuvants will ideally confer response advantages, including more heterologous antibody responses to meet pathogen diversity, the induction of potent functional antibody responses to ensure pathogen neutralization, and the induction of more effective T cell responses for direct and indirect pathogen elimination.7

-In the 80 years of adjuvant research, identification of effective adjuvants has been relatively simple, while the constraint has been the lack of successful adjuvants safe enough for human use.
-Freund's Complete Adjuvant (FCA) is a great example of the challenges to adjuvant usage.
-FCA is an extremely potent adjuvant, yet it may cause granulomas, inflammation at the inoculation site and lesions, effectively excluding it from use in human vaccines.8 A number of other key factors besides tolerability and adverse local reactions can prevent an adjuvant from becoming an ingredient in vaccines.
+Over more than 80 years of adjuvant research, identification of effective adjuvants has been relatively simple, while the constraint has been the lack of successful adjuvants safe enough for human use.
+Freund's Complete Adjuvant (FCA) is an example of the challenges inherent to adjuvant use in clinical vaccines.
+FCA is an extremely potent adjuvant, but may cause granulomas, inflammation at the inoculation site, and lesions, effectively excluding it from use in human vaccines.8 Beyond tolerability, other key factors can prevent an adjuvant from becoming an ingredient in vaccines.
 These include